ThomasLegleu/RoboND-Kinematics-Project/writeup_template.md

 _l_ = end-effector length

 nx, ny, and nz values from this Rrpy matrix to obtain the wrist center position.

-we can say the following:

 ///////////// equation_02

 Calculate Wrest Center:

     WC = EE - (0.303) * ROT_EE[:,2]

-Now we can start to define out theta values through trignometry and linear algebra:
+Now we can start to define out theta values through trignometry:

 To find 𝜃1, we need to project Wz onto the ground plane:

-   #### Theta1=atan2(Wy,Wx)
+///// show the drawing theta1 sketch

 Calculate theta1:

     theta1 = atan2(WC[1],WC[0])

-To find 𝜃2 and 𝜃3 , we will need to isolate the proper triangle associated with the angles and do some trigonometry:
+To find 𝜃2 and 𝜃3 , we will need to isolate the proper triangle associated with the angles:

 A = d4 = 1.5